Skip to content

 Istanbul April 2013

-Less then a week ago I returned from a short trip to the magnificent Istanbul.
-It was the first time I visited an Islamic country and the first time I experienced a megalopolis with staggering 16 million people!
-So it was a very insightful and interesting trip.
-We enjoyed the beginning of spring in the Gardens of the Saray, drunk tea served in the traditional way above the city skyline and paved our way through the busy streets of the Old Bazar.
-We saw the last station of the Orient Express (sadly not existing anymore), found a feline friend on the Prince Islands (should be rather called cat islands) and explored the nightlife of Galata.
-In short the city on the Bospurus was beautiful and amazing!
+Less than a week ago, I returned from a short trip to the magnificent Istanbul.
+It was the first time I visited an Islamic country and the first time I experienced a megalopolis with a staggering 16 million people!
+So, it was a very insightful and exciting trip.
+We enjoyed the beginning of spring in the Gardens of the Saray, drank tea served traditionally above the city skyline, and paved our way through the busy streets of the Old Bazar.
+We saw the last station of the Orient Express (sadly not existing anymore), found a feline friend on the Prince Islands (which should be called Cat Islands instead), and explored the nightlife of Galata.
+In short, the city on the Bosporus was beautiful and unique!

 test